 Here are our favorite Kelty Redwing 50 features:

-- has a large main compartment with laptop sleeve, side pockets and a front compartment to easily organize small items items and electronics
+- has a large main compartment with a laptop sleeve, side pockets, and a front compartment to easily organize small items and electronics

 - fits in overhead airlines baggage bins even when tightly packed

-- zips opens up like a suitcase making packing and organizing items very easy
+- zips open up like a suitcase making packing and organizing items very easy

 - wide and padded comfortable straps with lower back support and airflow